sysbio-cnb/COPICK/README.md

 # Citation

-This project is also presented and explained in a formal published manuscript in BioArxiv: XXXXX
+This project is also presented and explained in a formal published manuscript in BioArxiv: https://www.biorxiv.org/content/10.1101/2023.02.28.530165v1

-If you want to cite this work, use the following reference: xxxx xxxx xxxx

 # Contact